buraglio/forwardingplane.net/content/post/2025-12-26-hosted-email-options-2026.md

     - productivity
 ---

 Email.
 Possibly the most useful and least sexy of the core set of internet applictions.
-In past lives I ran exchange, postfix, CC:Mail, and very, very large sendmail installations.
+In past lives I ran [Microsoft Exchange](https://en.wikipedia.org/wiki/Microsoft_Exchange_Server), [Postfix](https://en.wikipedia.org/wiki/Postfix_(software)), [cc:Mail](https://en.wikipedia.org/wiki/Cc:Mail), and very, very large [Sendmail](https://en.wikipedia.org/wiki/Sendmail) installations.
 Since early 2005, though, I have outsourced my own personal email to Google.
 As an original "google Apps for Your Domain" tester, I had early access to the bevy of tools that Google had to offer, and at my favorite price - $0.
 Occasionally I'd look at other options, but I always come back to GSuite.

 This time around I put some time into it, taking some notes and fully intending to try to move my primary domain away.
 I had a set of "must" requirements, but am willing to make some major concessions.